 I am fully insured and work with adults remotely over video conferencing in the United Kingdom, Ireland, and internationally, or I can see clients in-person in Co Wicklow, Ireland.

-For more information on the types of therapy I offer, please follow the tabs below:
+For more information on the types of therapy and services that I offer, please follow the tabs below:

 What I offer